MobiDataLab/mdl-anonymizer/README.md

 python -m mob_data_anonymizer measures -f examples/configs/config_metrics.json
 ```

-### By code
+### As a library
-Once the module is installed, its usage only requires from an import:
+Once the module is installed, its usage only requires an import:
 ```python
 import mob_data_anonymizer
 ```